 - Custom emotes for Cheers.
 People using bits to pay for Cheers in the chat can get access to custom emotes just for your channel.
 This might spur them on to throw more cash your way if it’s something different and shiny.

 - Special emotes for Subscribers.
-People who subscribe to your page get access to up to 60 new emotes for Cheering you on in the chat.
+People who subscribe to your page get access to up to 60 new emotes to cheer you on in the chat.

 Becoming a Twitch Partner also has some other benefits, too.
 For example, you’ll get priority customer service from Twitch, and you won’t have to cover the cost of your payout fees.